1cbyc/emem_network_analyzer/README.md

 okay, back to why i am doing this. this is actually a tool to help me with capturing and analyzing network packets. good thing is that i did it in a way that it supports inspecting different types of network protocols and even analyzing traffic patterns too. crazy stuff!

-if you intend to use this with me, keep in mind it does these three things mostly:
+if you intend to use this with me, keep in mind it can do these three things mostly:
 1. packet capturing
 2. traffic pattern analysis
+3. protocol inspection